uw-comphys/shapelets/publications/2309_JOSS/paper.md

 * *shapelet_order* details the maximum order of shapelets used in the decomposition, and
 * *compression_order* details the number of significant shapelet coefficients used in the final reconstruction.

 *Note - the shapelet_order parameter in this example is based on the definition from [Refregier et al. (2003)](https://doi.org/10.1046/j.1365-8711.2003.05901.x).
-This is different from the definition used in self-assembly methods in this package.*
+This is different from the definition used in `shapelet.self_assembly` methods/examples.*

-Possible values for each parameter, including default values where applicable, are available in the [documentation](https://github.com/uw-comphys/shapelets/blob/main/docs/examples/example_4.rst) under section "Method parameters".
+Possible values for each parameter, including default values where applicable, are available in the example's documentation on the package [website](https://uw-comphys.github.io/shapelets).

 To run this example, navigate the terminal directory to "shapelets/examples/example_4".
 Then, type `shapelets config` into the command line.